Date:2023-09-14

 Why record sounds instead of taking pictures?

-Now that everyone can take pictures with their smartphones, many people take pictures to record themselves without showing them to anyone.
-However, I have not seen many people recording sound in the same way.
+Now that everyone can take pictures with their smartphones, many people capture photos for personal records without sharing them.
+However, I haven’t seen many people recording sound in the same way.

-I think the appeal of recording lies in its ambiguity.
-Normally, we obtain 80% of our perceptual information from sight and about 10% from hearing.
-Recordings are not as clear as photographs, but the unique ambiguity of recordings allows us to experience new sensations that change over time and to connect them to our own experiences and memories.
+I believe the appeal of recording lies in its ambiguity.
+Typically, we obtain about 80% of our perceptual information from sight and around 10% from hearing.
+Recordings aren’t as clear as photographs, but their unique ambiguity allows us to experience new sensations that change over time and connect them to our own experiences and memories.

 Get started with field recording.